Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Method

-To leverage both instance-specific logical reasoning and abstract schema knowledge for zero-shot stance detection, we propose the SEGKM, and the framework as shown in Figure \ref{fig:SEGKM}.
-SEGKM is designed to inject transferable, concept-level cognitive schemas—induced from LLM rationales via USI—directly into the reasoning process of each test instance.
+To leverage both instance-specific logical reasoning and abstract schema knowledge for zero-shot stance detection, we propose the SEGKM, as illustrated in Figure \ref{fig:framework}.
+SEGKM is designed to integrate transferable, concept-level cognitive schemas directly into the reasoning process of each test instance.
+These schemas are induced from LLM rationales via the USI module.
 This enables the model to systematically align local reasoning structures with global, generalizable patterns, thus supporting interpretable and robust inference across unseen stance targets.
+While standard GNNs primarily rely on local message passing, SEGKM explicitly matches input reasoning structures to abstract schema templates, facilitating structure-level generalization and interpretability.
 Specifically, schema-driven reasoning in SEGKM proceeds as follows:

-\textbf{FOL Graph Construction.} Given an input sentence-target pair $(x, q)$, we first generate step-by-step reasoning rationales using LLM prompting (as in USI), and convert them into a FOL graph $G^f=(V^f, E^f)$, where nodes represent predicates and edges encode logical relations extracted from the input.
+\textbf{FOL Graph Construction.} Given an input sentence-target pair $(x, q)$, we first generate step-by-step reasoning rationales using LLM prompting (as in USI), and convert them into a FOL graph $G^f=(V^f, E^f)$, where nodes represent predicates and edges encode logical relations extracted from the input, such as implication, conjunction, or negation, corresponding to common FOL constructs.

-\textbf{Schema Knowledge as Graph Filters.} To inject abstract reasoning motifs into node-level feature extraction, we initialize the graph kernel filters using local subgraphs of the induced cognitive schema.
-Specifically, for each schema node, we extract a subgraph centered on the node that retains its neighborhood structure and relational context.
-This yields a set of $N$ schema filters $\mathcal{H} = \{H_i\}_{i=1}^N$, each representing a transferable, concept-level reasoning pattern.
+\textbf{Schema Knowledge as Graph Filters.} To inject abstract reasoning motifs into node-level feature extraction, we initialize the graph kernel filters using local subgraphs of the induced cognitive schemas.
+Specifically, for each schema graph $G^{(j)}$, we extract a set of subgraph filters ${H}^{(j)} = \{H_1^{(j)}, \ldots, H_{n}^{(j)}\}$, where each filter $H_i^{(j)}$ is a subgraph centered on a schema node, retaining its neighborhood structure and relational context.
+Collecting filters from all schema graphs yields a filter pool $\mathcal{H} = \bigcup_j {H}^{(j)}$, where each group ${H}^{(j)}$ corresponds to a coherent, high-level reasoning schema.
 Compared to using the full schema graph, these subgraph filters efficiently capture fine-grained relationships while reducing computation, and enable the kernel network to match localized reasoning structures from input graphs to reusable schema patterns.